-- You can create a single set of user-level defaults for a report or process on the Default Parameter Value Validation (GJAPDFT) page.
-The defaults are associated with the user ID. - You can create one or multiple sets of defaults by using the Process Submission Control (GJAPCTL) page.
+- You can create a single set of user-level defaults for a report or process on the Default Parameter Value Validation Form (GJAPDFT).
+The defaults are associated with the user ID. - You can create one or multiple sets of defaults by using the Process Submission Control Form (GJAPCTL).
 If you have multiple sets, each job parameter set must have its own name.
 The defaults in each set are associated with the user ID and the job parameter set.